morganc3/LinkedInHarvester/README.md

   Prior to running harvest.py, place these two cookie values in a text file in the following format:
   ![alt text](https://raw.githubusercontent.com/morganc3/LinkedInHarvester/master/cookie_example.png)

-  Keep in mind there should be a newline after each cookie value!
+  Keep in mind there should be a newline after both cookie values!